njaard/sonnerie/README.md

 If the "add" command succeeds, then the transaction is committed to disk.

+Items added with `sonnerie add` must be sorted lexicographically by their key and then chronologically.
+This requirement does not exist in `sonnerie-serve`.

 ## Read the data back

 	sonnerie -d database/ read %